Future of Holocaust research in Poland hinges on libel case

 The niece of a man in the village of Malinowo, whose wartime behavior is briefly mentioned, is suing Grabowski and Engelking, demanding 100,000 zlotys ($27,000) in damages and an apology in newspapers.

 According to evidence presented in the book, Edward Malinowski, an elder in the village, allowed a Jewish woman to survive by helping her pass as a non-Jew.
-But the survivor is also quoted as saying that he was an accomplice in the deaths of several dozen Jews.
+But the survivor’s testimony is also quoted as saying that he was an accomplice in the deaths of several dozen Jews.
+Malinowski was acquitted of collaborating with the Germans in a postwar trial.

-The niece, Filomena Leszczynska, has been backed by a group, the Polish League Against Defamation, which receives funding from the Polish government.
+The niece, Filomena Leszczynska, 81, has been backed by the Polish League Against Defamation, a group which is close to the Polish government and has received grants in the past.

 Mark Weitzman, director of government affairs for the Simon Wiesenthal Center, called “Night Without End” a "meticulously researched and sourced book ... that details thousands of cases of complicity by Poles in the murder of Jews during the Holocaust."

-Note: This story was first published on February 2, 2021.
-It was updated on February 4, 2021 to make clear that the case is being tried under civil law, not criminal law, and to add comment from Poland’s ambassador to Israel.